 Only the third player Bengals history obtained by trading up in the draft, Bodine is in starting center role ...
-Bengals traded to move up 12 spots in the fourth round … Despite being a mid-draft selection, Bodine was tagged by coaches as a likely starter from the early days of minicamps … Part of protection that allowed no sacks through Games 1-3 for first time in franchise history ...
-Though known at North Carolina as a disciplined performer and a team leader, he combined those attributes with a frequently observed “nasty streak” ...
+Bengals traded to move up 12 spots in the fourth round … Despite being a mid-draft selection, Bodine was tagged by coaches as a likely starter from the early days of minicamps … Has helped Bengals rank tied for second in NFL in fewest sacks allowed (eight) … Though known at North Carolina as a disciplined performer and a team leader, he combined those attributes with a frequently observed “nasty streak” ...
 Opted to enter the NFL Draft following his junior season.

 Career transactions: Selected by Cincinnati in fourth round of 2014 NFL Draft (111th overall) ...
 Signed with Bengals on 5-23-14.

 2014 highlights: Has started at C for Games 1-7 … Part of protection that allowed no sacks through Games 1-3 for first time in franchise history ...
 On Sept.
 7 at Baltimore, contributed to offense tally of 380 net yards … Helped pave way for 170 rushing yards Sept.
 14 vs. Atlanta ...
 Supported protection on Sept.
 21 vs. Tennessee which allowed no sacks of Andy Dalton for third consecutive game ...
 Helped offense tally a season-high 513 net yards in overtime game Oct.
 12 vs. Carolina , including 193 rushing yards ...
 Helped power the way for three one-yard TD runs in goal line situations on Oct.
 26 vs. Baltimore, including game winning TD by Andy Dalton on fourth-and-one play late in the fourth quarter.